Dog Allergens & How to Help Manage Them at Home

 Talk to your doctor to manage your symptoms.
 They may recommend taking over-the-counter allergy medication when needed or immunotherapy that can help reduce your sensitivity over time.

-Best products for allergen removal
+Best products for allergen management and removal

-Air purifiers equipped with True HEPA filters can capture up to 99.97% of airborne particles as small as 0.3 microns, including dust, pollen, pet dander, and mold spores, significantly improving indoor air quality.3
+Additionally, Air purifiers equipped with True HEPA filters can capture up to 99.97% of airborne particles as small as 0.3 microns, including dust, pollen, pet dander, and mold spores, significantly improving indoor air quality.3

 Frequently Asked Questions